Henare Tomoana: Military leadership and land disputes

-In 1869, Tomoana again led troops in pursuit of Te Kooti, who was now being pursued in the area around Taupo.
-On 10 September 1869, he was camped at Tauranga-Taupo with 120 men when Te Kooti's force of about 280 mounted a pre-emptive strike against him.
+In 1869, Tomoana again led troops in pursuit of Te Kooti, who was now being pursued in the area around Taupō.
+On 10 September 1869, he was camped at Tauranga-Taupō with 120 men when Te Kooti's force of about 280 mounted a pre-emptive strike against him.
 Te Kooti succeeded in capturing Tomoana's horses and much of his equipment, but was forced to retreat under heavy fire.
 On 25 September, Tomoana joined forces with Hohepa Tamamutu of Ngāti Tūwharetoa, and succeeded in driving Te Kooti from Te Ponanga near Lake Rotoaira.
-On 4 October, he led the Ngāti Kahungunu contingent against Te Kooti's redoubt at the Battle of Te Porere.
+On 4 October, he led the Ngāti Kahungunu contingent against Te Kooti's redoubt at the Battle of Te Pōrere.
 The battle was a joint effort by Tomoana, Te Keepa Te Rangihiwinui of Te Arawa, and Major Thomas McDonnell who led the government forces.
 The storming of the redoubt was successful, and Te Kooti was wounded during the battle.
 Tomoana then returned to Napier due to a lack of supplies.

 For his campaigns against Te Kooti, Tomoana (who had been commissioned as a captain of militia) received a Sword of Honour.
 However, he did not receive regular pay, as the Hawke's Bay superintendent, John Davies Ormond, claimed that the government could not afford it.
 By this time Tomoana was deeply in debt, at least some of which had been incurred in equipping his troops.
 By December 1869 he owed more than £3,000.
 He was subsequently forced to sell his share of the Heretaunga block in order to settle his debt.
 He had been one of ten chiefs granted joint ownership of the Heretaunga block by the Native Land court.
 The sale of his share led to the eventual loss of the entire Heretaunga block, where the city of Hastings now stands.